Student Nutrition Services Supervisor

 Mealapp – apply for free and reduced meals

-Applications that had been approved for the 2020/2021 school year will expire on September 28, 2021.
-A new application must be received and approved in order to qualify for other programs and benefits associated with the Free and Reduced Meal application.
+Applications that had been approved for the 2021/2022 school year will expire on September 28, 2022.
+A new application must be received and approved in order to qualify for Free or Reduced meals, and other programs and benefits associated with the Free and Reduced Meal application.

 Student Nutrition Services goals are to:

 - Enhance students ability to learn by providing nutritionally sound and appealing meals